Miss and Mister Supranational Korea

 Miss and Mister Supranational Korea is a national beauty pageant responsible for selecting South Korea's representative to the Miss Supranational and Mister Supranational pageant.

 History

-Miss and Mister Supranational Korea is debuted at Miss Supranational in 2010.
+Miss Korea debuted at Miss Supranational in 2010.

-Miss Queen Korea Until 2021 the organization sent Korean representatives at Miss Supranational pageant.
-Began 2022 the Miss Queen Korea took over the Miss Universe and Miss World only.
-Began 2022 the license handed to Mister International Korea which also selected Korean representation at Mister Supranational pageant under Miss Supranational Management.
+From 2014 to 2021, the Miss Queen Korea organization sent Korean representatives to Miss Supranational.
+Beginning in 2022, the Miss Queen Korea took over Miss Universe and Miss World only.

-Mister International Korea (World Beauty Queen) is an annual national male beauty pageant responsible for selecting South Korea's representatives to the Mister International, Mister Global, Mister Supranational and Man of the World pageant.
+In 2022, the Miss Supranational Korea license was transferred to World Beauty Queen (Mister International Korea).
+This organization sends a Korean representative to Mister Supranational.